commonknowledge/join/readme.md

 These blocks are lightly styled by a simple Bootstrap based WordPress theme that sticks to The Green Party brand.
 This is also found within this repository.

-Without the WordPress theme installed and turned on the blocks and the join flow are functional, but render as plain HTML without styling.
+Without the WordPress theme the blocks and the join flow are functional, but render as plain HTML without styling.

 ## Build and Deployment Workflow